How do I change my website without breaking Leadfeeder?

 If the script isn't on the site install it ASAP!
 You can see how to install Leadfeeder Tracker here, and find the script from your settings under Company > General > Leadfeeder Tracker.

-The Tracker traffic Hostname rules must be set to track the site.
+Number two: The Tracker traffic Hostname rules must be set to track the site.

 The most important part is this: The hostname rules must list the sites you have installed Tracker on and that you want visits from.